holt/syringe/README.md

     /* as above */
 });
 ```
-... or as a _deep_ object reference (which is dynamically constructed if the object doesn't already exist):
+... or as a _deep_ object reference (the object is dynamically constructed if it doesn't already exist):

 ```javascript
 syr.on('security.access.event', ['uuid', 'tzone', 'stat'], function (uuid, tzone, stat, props) {